arkency/posts/posts/2014-07-18-6-front-end-techniques-for-rails-developers-part-i-from-big-ball-of-mud-to-separated-concerns.md

 * Easily make actions on reaction for a domain change, in a **dependency-free way** using **reactive programming** with RxJS.

 <%= inner_newsletter(item[:newsletter_inside]) %>

+## Resources:

+* [Hexagonal architecture](http://hexagonaljs.com) - it is a good way to thinking about creating JS applications at all.
+Also it comes with a great tooling and even better techniques to improve testability by reducing dependencies (to zero!)
+* [Sugar.js](http://sugarjs.com) - a library which provides us great stdlib extensions to work with domain code within our stand-alone apps.
+We're heavily using it in Arkency.
+* [YouAreDaBomb](https://github.com/gameboxed/YouAreDaBomb) - little library which introduces aspect-oriented programming to JavaScript - a great way to provide communication between application objects without specifying dependencies at all.
+You create a glue class to 'stitch' all your adapters and a use case / domain objects together.
+Neat!